0xmozak/mozak-vm/circuits/README.md

 ### Padding Rows

-Due to how STARKs work, we need to always pad tables to a size which is a multiple of two (likely, for FRI to work).
+Due to how STARKs work, we need to always pad tables to a size which is a multiple of two (due to the requirements of FFT/IFFT).

 ```rust
 // utils.rs